Frequently Asked Questions with Dog Behaviourist, Nick Jones MA

 • Positive, reward-based training methods.

-• Membership and recognition in prestigious professional organisations.
+• Long standing membership and recognition in prestigious professional organisations.

-• A comprehensive range of services, including expert witness work.
+• A comprehensive range of dog behaviour services, including expert witness work.

 • A calm, sympathetic approach focused on building trust between you and your dog.